-HS 1730 2 Credits Screening and Assessment of Disorders
+HS 1730 Screening and Assessment of Disorders

 This course presents the screening and assessment tools utilized in the diagnosis of alcohol and drug abuse disorders, with emphasis on the Rule 25 and American Society of Addiction Medicine six dimension criteria.
-The array of screening, intake, and referral tools and diagnostic techniques utilized in the chemical dependency (CD) field are presented and practiced (Rule 25, ASI).
+The array of screening, intake, and referral tools and diagnostic techniques utilized in the chemical dependency field are presented and practiced (Rule 25, ASI).
 Students will learn and practice motivational skills, interview processes/skills, screening, intake, assessment, orientation, placement, referral, and treatment planning.
-(Prerequisites: ENGL 1117).
-(2 C).
+(Prerequisites: None).
+(2 C/2 lect, 0 lab).